optipack/asteroid/docs/index.md

 All credits for Meteor go to the Meteor client team (MineGame, squidoodly and seasnail).

 Make sure to give them a star on [Github](https://github.com/MeteorDevelopment/meteor-client), or even [Donate](https://meteorclient.com/donate) to them to help fund development.

+If you wish to support Asteroid's development, I have a [ko-fi](https://ko-fi.com/moxvallix).